France urges Peugeot to tell plant plans

-PARIS, June 30 (Reuters) - French Industry Minister Arnaud Montebourg called on the management of struggling car maker PSA Peugeot Citroën to divulge its intentions for the future of several of its plants quickly, as fears mount over future job cuts.
+PARIS (Reuters) - French Industry Minister Arnaud Montebourg called on the management of struggling car maker PSA Peugeot Citroën (PEUP.PA) to divulge its intentions for the future of several of its plants quickly, as fears mount over future job cuts.

 Europe’s second-biggest automaker is looking for ways to make more cost savings this year and preparing to shut down one of its two Paris plants, union officials said on June 28.